Sir William Johnson, 1st Baronet: Immigration to the colonies

-Peter Warren had purchased a large tract of undeveloped land along the south side of the Mohawk River in the province of New York.
+Peter Warren had purchased a large tract of undeveloped land along the south side of the Mohawk River in the province of New York then known as Warrensberg (or Warrensbush) (now present day Florida, NY).
 Warren convinced Johnson to lead an effort to establish a settlement there, to be known as Warrensburgh, with the implied understanding that Johnson would inherit much of the land.
 Johnson arrived in about 1738 with twelve Irish Protestant families and began to clear the land.
 He purchased enslaved Africans to do the heavy labor of clearance; they were the first of many slaves bought by Johnson.

 Warren intended Johnson to become involved in trading with American Indians, largely the Mohawk and other of the Six Nations of the Iroquois, tribes who dominated the area west of Albany.
 Johnson soon discovered that the trade routes were to the north, on the opposite side of the river from Warrensburgh.
 Acting on his own initiative, in 1739 Johnson bought a house and small farm on the north side of the river, where he built a store and a sawmill.
 From this location, which he called "Mount Johnson", Johnson was able to cut into Albany's Indian trade.
 He supplied goods to traders who were headed to Fort Oswego, and bought furs from them when they returned downriver.
 He dealt directly with New York City merchants, thus avoiding the middlemen at Albany.
 The Albany merchants were irate, and Warren was not pleased that his nephew was becoming independent.

 Johnson became closely associated with the Mohawk, the easternmost nation of the Six Nations of the Iroquois League.
 By the time Johnson arrived, their population had collapsed to 580 persons, due to chronic infectious diseases unwittingly introduced by Europeans and warfare with competing tribes related to the lucrative beaver trade.
 The Mohawk thought an alliance with Johnson could advance their interests in the British imperial system.
 Around 1742, they adopted him as an honorary sachem, or civil chief, and gave him the name Warraghiyagey, which he translated as "A Man who undertakes great Things".